Winter Multi-Day Equipment List

 SKI/SNOWBOARD EQUIPMENT FOR THE BACKCOUNTRY (PACKAGES AVAILABLE FOR RENT)

-Boots: Alpine Touring, Telemark, or Snowboarding Boots
+Boots - Alpine Touring, Telemark, or Snowboarding Boots

 Helmet (optional)